simplecloudapp/proxy-essentials-plugin/README.md

 - BungeeCord/Waterfall
 - Velocity

-## Known Issues:

-- If a placeholder is used in the TabList, you will be kicked by the proxy

 ## License:

 This plugin is licensed under the [MIT License](https://opensource.org/licenses/MIT).
 For more information, refer to the accompanying license file.